hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 4. **Data storage:** Depending on your operational mode, prepare data storage services or a block storage device.
 5. **Linux instance:** Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying individually) for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.

+ML: reword to protect customer from pulling marketplace images with 30gb /
     For clustered deployments, choosing an image is optional; if an image isn't specified, the module will use a default image provided by the cloud vendor.

 ## Deployment Method Decision